 In March 2020, the World Health Organization declared the outbreak of a novel coronavirus ("COVID-19") as a pandemic, which continues to spread throughout the United States of America.
-Efforts implemented by local and national governments, as well as businesses, including temporary closures, have had and are expected to continue to have adverse impacts on local, national, and the global economies.
+Efforts implemented by local and national governments, as well as businesses, including temporary closures, had and are expected to continue to have adverse impacts on local, national, and the global economies.
 During 2020, the Company's revenues were impacted by an estimated 20-25% related to the COVID-19 economic disruptions.
-Although the disruption is currently expected to be temporary, there is uncertainty around the duration and the related economic impact.
-Therefore, while the Company expects this matter to have a continuing impact on the business, the impact to the results of operations and financial position cannot be reasonably estimated at this time.
+Fiscal 2021, did not see the same level of economic disruption; however, there is continued uncertainty around the related economic impact due to new variants that arise and cause concern.
+The impact to the results of operations and financial position cannot be reasonably estimated at this time.